 Please complete the request for catalog form if you would like us to mail you printed materials.
 As a rolling admission school, we will begin accepting applications on October 1.
 In the meantime, we encourage you to visit our campus and learn more about the law school.

 How to Apply

 While the application priority deadline is March 1, (February 1 deadline for a completed application for consideration for the Access Admission program) you should submit your application materials as soon as you are prepared to do so.
 You need not wait until you have taken the LSAT and/or received your score.

 - Complete the Application for Admission online.
-Please read the instructions carefully.
+Please read and follow the instructions carefully.

 (c) a resume detailing your academic endeavors, community service record, and employment history.

 - Send transcripts of all your undergraduate work (and any graduate transcripts, if applicable) directly to LSAC.
-Note that if admitted, you must submit an official transcript showing the award of a bachelor's degree prior to enrollment in the law school.
+Note that if admitted, you must submit a final, official transcript showing the conferral of your bachelor's degree prior to enrollment in the law school.
 The copies of transcripts included in your CAS Report are not official.